Thank you for your response

-The following forms are required to be filed after the issuance of the license to the company:
+The following forms are required to be filed after the issuance of the license to the company

-The following documents must be attached along with Form INC 7:
+The following documents must be attached along with SPICe+ Form:

 Form DIR 12 is filed for the appointment of the directors of the company.
 It must be filed within 30 days from the date of the appointment of the directors.

 Step 1 – Obtain a DSC of the proposed Directors of the Section 8 Company.
 Once a DSC is received, file Form DIR-3 with the ROC for getting a DIN.
 The Proof of Identity and Address Proof needs to be attached for obtaining DSC.

 Step 2 – Once the DIR-3 is approved, the ROC will allot a DIN to the proposed directors.

-Step 5 – Once the Form is approved, a license under section 8 will be issued in Form INC-16.
+Step 4 – Once the Form is approved, a license under section 8 will be issued in Form INC-16.